Decoupled Subgraph Federated Learning: Introduction

-\item By integrating a decoupled GCN and leveraging deep structural dependencies within the global graph, we address the semi-supervised learning scenario.
-With these components, \textsc{FedStruct} yields outstanding performance in scenarios with limited number of labeled training nodes.
-In heavily semi-supervised settings, it significantly outperforms both \textsc{FedSage+} and \textsc{FedPub}.
-Further, \textsc{FedStruct} relies on non-local neighbor-extension and inter-layer combination, techniques commonly used to handle heterophilic graphs~\cite{zheng2022graph}.
-To the best of our knowledge, \textsc{FedStruct} is the first subgraph FL framework capable of handling heterophilic graphs.
+\item By integrating a decoupled GCN and leveraging deep structural dependencies within the global graph, we effectively tackle the semi-supervised learning scenario.
+Further, \textsc{FedStruct} relies on non-local neighbor-extension and inter-layer combination, techniques commonly used to handle heterophilic graphs~\citep{zheng2022graph}.
+To the best of our knowledge, \textbf{\textsc{FedStruct} is the first SFL framework capable of handling heterophilic graphs}.

 \item We validate the effectiveness of \textsc{FedStruct} on six datasets for semi-supervised node classification, showcasing excellent performance close to a centralized approach in multiple scenarios with different data partitioning methods, availability of training labels, and number of clients.
-The source code is publicly available (https://anonymous.4open.science/r/FedStruct-B70D/). \end{list}
+Particularly, \textsc{FedStruct} yields outstanding performance in scenarios with limited number of labeled training nodes.
+In heavily semi-supervised settings, it significantly outperforms both \textsc{FedSage+} and \textsc{FedPub}.
+Moreover, it achieves peformance close to that of \textsc{FedCGN} (which does not provide privacy and assumes server access to the global adjacency matrix) (see Figure~\ref{fig:motivation}).
+The source code is publicly available in the \href{https://github.com/JavadAliakbari/FedStruct}{Github Link}.